Thousands of DACA recipients with arrest records, including 10 accused murderers, allowed to stay in US

 The arrest data has been made public as Congress prepares to consider a pair of immigration bills put forward by Republicans that contain provisions aimed at helping immigrants brought illegally to the U.S. as children.

 “You could be arrested a whole lot of times and still get DACA," Cissna told "Fox & Friends" on Monday.
-"The data we’re putting out is only arrests, so presumably those people who had murder arrests, rape arrests - that type of seriousness - either got acquitted, charges were dropped or they plead something down, I would hope...there are a lot of crimes on the list we published that are misdemeanors – and they could've been convicted and still could’ve gotten DACA if they only had two of those misdemeanors.”
+"The data we’re putting out is only arrests, so presumably those people who had murder arrests, rape arrests -- that type of seriousness -- either got acquitted, charges were dropped or they plead something down, I would hope . . . there are a lot of crimes on the list we published that are misdemeanors – and they could've been convicted and still could’ve gotten DACA if they only had two of those misdemeanors.”

 The current version of one of the bills, penned by conservative Rep. Bob Goodlatte, R-Va., would extend DACA protections for renewable six-year periods.
 Recipients could later apply for permanent residency and eventually citizenship.
-An expanded number of children who arrived legally with parents who have obtained work visas would also be covered.
+An expanded number of children who arrived legally with parents who have obtained work visas also would be covered.

 President Trump announced this past September that he was ending the DACA program, though a series of federal court rulings has kept it functioning for the time being.